abaisero/rl-parsers/README.md

 * The `OO` rule is like the `O` rule, except that observation probabilities may depend on the previous state as well as the next state.

+## DPOMDP:  Decentralized Partially Observable Markov Decision Process

+DPOMDP file format, extended by the addition of a `reset` keyword:
+* The `reset` keyword may be used both to indicate either the end of an episode (in episodic tasks), or the reinitialization of the state according to the initial state distribution (in continuing tasks).

 ## MDP:  Markov Decision Process

 MDP file format (can be seen as a sub-set of the POMDP format), extended by the